-Vessels navigating on the Rhine shall be subject to the requirements of the Regulations for Rhine navigation personnel (RPN), in particular Article 4a.01(1) and (2).
+Vessels navigating on the Rhine shall be subject to the requirements of the Regulations for Rhine navigation personnel (RPN), in particular its chapter 15, and specifically article 15.01.
+The boatmaster and the crew members involved in the procedure for bunkering craft using LNG as a fuel are required to be qualified as liquefied natural gas experts.